-However, now that the COVID environment has started to become very normal for our day-to-day living and we have a much better understanding on how it impacts daily activities, we can slowly start to resume face to face marketing in alternative ways.
+However, now that the COVID environment has started to become very normal for our day-to-day living and we have a much better understanding of how it impacts daily activities, we can slowly start to resume face-to-face marketing in alternative ways.

 Now more than ever, it’s important for brands to stay relevant and top of mind for their consumers.
 That’s why we’ve compiled the below list of how brands can still engage their customers through experiences and non-traditional forms of marketing during the next 6-12 months.
 It goes without saying that everything would need to be compliant with the COVID-safe practices we outlined in our previous article.

 Shopping centre foot traffic is strong and according to the Stockland & Lendlease centres we have been in contact with over the last few weeks, foot traffic numbers are fairly similar in comparison to last year.
 It does depend on the area and while some centres are recording slight reductions, some are also showing an increase.
 So brands that have their target market within shopping centres should be taking advantage of these numbers and getting their brand out there.